PouceHeure/ros_detection_legs/README.md

 ### Preprocessing data

-This schema defined princpals steps:
+This schema defines princpals steps:

 ![graph_processing](.doc/graph/prepocessing_steps.png)

-We can create clusters with a segmentation, by this way data will gathering if there are closed.
+We can create clusters with a segmentation method, by this way data will gathering if there are closed.

 #### segmentation

-Before segmentation, we have to found how to compute a distance between 2 polar points.
+Before segmentation, we have to found a way how to compute a distance between 2 polar points.

-First approach, convert all polar points to cartesien and apply a classic norm.
+- First approach, convert all polar points to cartesien and apply a classic norm.

-Second approach, convert 2 points from polar coordinates to cartesien coordinates and find an expression of distance with theta and r.
+- Second approach, find a general expression from polar point to cartesien distance.

 ![distance(p1,p2) = \sqrt{r_1^2*r_2^2 - 2*_1*r_2*cos(\theta_1-\theta_2)}](.doc/equation/eq_distance.svg)